 With our partners in Wheatley Group, we share a commitment to improving homes, communities and people's lives through delivering excellent customer services and by putting tenants at the heart of decisions.

-Cube, which was set up in in 1990, gained its homes via stock transfer.
+Cube was set up in in 1990.
 Over the past five years, we have been making significant improvements to our homes and services.
-We invested £27 million to improve nearly 1,900 homes in Maryhill, installing a state-of-the-art heating and hot water system and over cladding blocks to make them warmer, drier and more comfortable.
+We invested £27million to improve homes in Maryhill, installing a state-of-the-art heating and hot water system and overcladding blocks to make them warmer, drier and more comfortable.
+We're also carrying out major improvements, worth around £11m, to homes in Broomhill, Gorget and Collina Street.
 We have also built more than 600 new homes.

 We aim to be open and accountable to our customers and partners and welcome any comments, compliments or complaints you may have - find out how to Contact Us here.

 Check out the latest homes for rent with us on Home Finder.
-If you would like to apply for a home with us and have not yet registered please fill in our Housing Registration Form (HRF) and return it to us.
-Find out more about how we allocate homes by clicking Renting a Home.
+If you would like to apply for a home with us please fill in our Housing Registration Form (HRF).
+Find out more about how we allocate homes here Renting a Home.

 Universal Credit is the UK Government's new welfare benefit for people who are looking for work or on a low income.
-It is being rolled out in Glasgow in June 2015.
+It was rolled out in Glasgow in June 2015.
 If you think you might be affected, talk to your housing officer.
-We'll provide you with an up-to-date rent statement so that you receive the right amount of money to cover your rent.
+We'll provide you with a rent statement so that you receive the right amount of money to cover your rent.

 If you're moving to Universal Credit you'll be asked to provide an address for your landlord.
 The address you should use is: Cube Housing Association, Wheatley Housing Group, Universal Credit Team, Lipton House, 170 Crown Street, Glasgow, G5 9XD.

 Find out more about Universal Credit by clicking Universal Credit fact sheet.